+- 3. Did the school district issue a dedicated school or district-owned device to this student for use during the school year?

+- () YES() NO

-What is the device the student most often uses to complete learning activities away from school?
-(This can be a school-provided device or another device, whichever the student is most often using to complete their schoolwork.) \
+- 4. What is the device the student most often uses to complete learning activities away from school?
+(This can be a school-provided device or another device, whichever the student is most often using to complete their schoolwork.)

 - DESKTOP

-- o LAPTOP
+- O LAPTOP

-- o TABLET
+- O TABLET

 - CHROMEBOOK

-- SMARTPHONE
+- O SMARTPHONE

-- NO DEVICE
+- 0 NO DEVICE

-Who is the provider of the primary learning device identified in question 4?
-(This can be a school-provided device or another device, whichever the student is most often using to complete their schoolwork.) \
+5. Who is the provider of the primary learning device identified in question 4?
+(This can be a schoolprovided device or another device, whichever the student is most often using to complete their schoolwork.)

-- o SCHOOL
+O SCHOOL

-- o PERSONAL

-- NO DEVICE
+- 0 PERSONAL - 0 NO DEVICE

-Is the primary learning device (identified in question 4) shared with anyone else in the household? \
+6. Is the primary learning device (identified in question 4) shared with anyone else in the household?

-- o SHARED
+- O SHARED

-- o NOT SHARED
+- 0 NOT SHARED

-- NO DEVICE
+- 0 NO DEVICE

-Is the primary learning device (identified in question 4) sufficient for the student to fully participate in all learning activities away from school? \
+7. Is the primary learning device (identified in question 4) sufficient for the student to fully participate in all learning activities away from school?